 We want to open up fixed security bugs (as described in the previous answer), and will generally give downstream developers access sooner.
 However, please be aware that backporting security patches from recent versions to old versions cannot always work.
 (There are several reasons for this: The patch won't apply to old versions; the solution was to add or remove a feature or change an API; the issue may seem minor until it's too late; and so on.)
 We believe the latest stable versions of Chromium and V8 are the most stable and secure.
 We also believe that tracking the latest stable upstream is usually less work for greater benefit in the long run than backporting.
 We strongly recommend that you track the latest stable branches, and we support only the latest stable branch.

-Browsers present a dilemma to the user since the output is a combination of information coming from both trusted sources (the browser itself) and untrusted sources (the web page), and the untrusted sources are allowed virtually unlimited control over graphical presentation.
-The only restriction on the page's presentation is that it is confined to the large rectangular area directly underneath the browser "chrome."
-While this permits extreme flexibility for web pages, it means that the only parts of the window that the web page cannot completely control are outside this region (at the top of the page -- the omnibox (location bar), navigation icons, and other indicators).
-Hence things like hover text and URL preview(s), being shown below the "chrome", are entirely under the control of the web page itself, have no guaranteed meaning, and function only as the page desires.
-This can be made even more confusing when pages load content that looks related to the "chrome".
-For example, many pages load images of locks, which look similar to the meaningful HTTPS lock in the omnibox, but in fact do not convey any meaningful information about the transport security of that page.
+Browsers present a dilemma to the user since the output is a combination of information coming from both trustworthy sources (the browser itself) and untrustworthy sources (the web page), and the untrustworthy sources are allowed virtually unlimited control over graphical presentation.
+The only restriction on the page's presentation is that it is confined to the large rectangular area directly underneath the chrome, called the viewport.
+Things like hover text and URL preview(s), shown in the viewport, are entirely under the control of the web page itself.
+They have no guaranteed meaning, and function only as the page desires.
+This can be even more confusing when pages load content that looks like chrome.
+For example, many pages load images of locks, which look similar to the meaningful HTTPS lock in the Omnibox, but in fact do not convey any meaningful information about the transport security of that page.

 The canonical answer to this question is here: https://support.google.com/chrome/bin/answer.py?hl=en&answer=95464&p=cpn_incognito.